grzesiek-galezowski/tdd-ebook/manuscript/140_Triangulation.md

 }
 ```

-Note that we parameterized not only the input values, but also the expected result (`expectedSum`).
+Note that we parameterized not only the input values but also the expected result (`expectedSum`).
 The first example specifies that `0 + 0 = 0`.

 The implementation, similarly to *fake it ('till you make it)* is, for now, to just return a constant: